Online Resources for Non-FIT Students

 However, some of the online databases we subscribe to, along with additional ones, may be available to you through other channels:

 - Other libraries you can use : Public libraries near you may provide online access to a variety of databases.
+Many databases may be available remotely (using your library card information to log in) but some may be restricted to on-site use only.

 - NOVEL: New York Online Virtual Electronic Library (Available to New York State residents only):